stelzinga/MF/Management_Framework-Appendix.md

 - Escalate problems arising in completing an Objective.

 #### Pro-activity
 Act entrepreneurial i.e., self-initiate Objectives and (Sub-)Goals.
-Pro-activity focuses on *missing*, *ineffective* or *inefficient* Objectives i.e., parts of the Venture's Goals that are not met with existing Objectives and includes the capacity to:
+Pro-activity focuses on *missing*, *ineffective* or *inefficient* Objectives i.e., parts of the Goals that are not met with existing Objectives and includes the capacity to:
 - See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and thus the Venture's overall result.
 - Have a strong focus on the Mission and Goals rather than Objectives alone.
 - Understand if the Mission is only partially met and why